Global Press Release – August 2020

 The Worldcom Confidence Index 10

 The Worldcom Confidence Index highlights concerns/confidence across 23 topics and six audiences.
-The top 10 findings for August, “The Worldcom Confidence Index 10,” follow and can be seen in more detail here.
+The top 10 findings for August can be found in “The Worldcom Confidence Index 10.”

 #1 The gentle upward trend in global confidence continued in August